cortesclintmark/from-en/tl/Universally Preferable Behaviour/p03_ch05_parallels.md

 What we believe is what we become.

-If we believe lies, we shall become slaves.
+If we believe lies, we shall become slaves.1